SciML/juliatorch/README.md

   including `collections.abc.Iterator`.
 This causes pytorch to incorrectly treat julia functions as iterators.
 You can work around this by wrapping your Julia functions in python functions like this `py_f = lambda x: jl_f(x)`.

+- Pytorch doesn't support python 3.12, so neither can this package.
+Use Python 3.11 instead.

 ## Testing